awe-struck/Video_Game_Sales_2016/README.md

 Video games have long been a source of entertainment with many factors leading to its success in sales and market growth.
 This project will use exploratory data analysis to examine those factors and uncover any insights found within the dataset.
 Specifically, the focus of the analysis will be on the North American market.

-The goal of this analysis is to gain insight into the factors that incluence video game sales in the North American market and to use that information to give data based business recommendations.
+The goal of this analysis is to gain insight into the factors that influence video game sales in the North American market and to use that information to give data based business recommendations.

-(to answer what has caused (genre , technology getting better, media and other campaigns like movies)the growth of sales and how can game companies captilize on it)

 <br />